Trips With Tykes

 For babies who are still in the infant “bucket” car seat, it isn’t too hard either.
 I’d recommend combining your infant bucket car seat and a stroller frame to use as your stroller at your destination.
 If you plan to travel a lot, the Doona all in one car seat and stroller is pretty revolutionary too, albeit expensive.

-5. Know about surge pricing.
+5. Watch for surge pricing.

-One risk to using Uber and Lyft is periods of high demand.
-Both services implement surge pricing when cars are in short supply.
-The apps used to be a lot more clear about signaling to riders when a surge was in place.
-Now, it’s all a bit more opaque – you’ll see the price displayed when you request a car but you won’t know that this rate is a little bit more than what it was an hour earlier for the same trip when demand was lower.
+The apps used to be a lot clearer about signaling to riders when a surge was in place.
+Now, it's all a bit more opaque and dynamic.
+You'll see a price displayed when you request a car but you won't know that this rate is a little bit more than what it was an a few minutes earlier for the same trip when demand was lower.
+Sometimes, the surge pricing will be more extreme with one car type when there are fewer drivers with that car on the road.

 The bottom line?
 If you are in a busy city during a busy time, just be sure to plan ahead and budget for surge pricing if you are going to use these services.
 Also know that there are truly busy times when you might not be able to get a car period – like New Year’s Eve in a major city.